yangdanny97/yangdanny97.github.io/_posts/2024-11-20-nyc-subway-connectivity.md

 - [Subway Lines](https://data.cityofnewyork.us/Transportation/Subway-Lines/3qz8-muuu)
 - [Subway Stations](https://data.ny.gov/Transportation/MTA-Subway-Stations/39hk-dx4f/about_data)

 The source code is all on [Github](https://github.com/yangdanny97/nyc-subway-vis).
+I used Python, Geopandas, and networkx for the analysis, and D3.js to make the online visualization.

 The interactive visualization I created is live [here](https://yangdanny97.github.io/nyc-subway-vis/) - feel free to click and around and explore for yourself!